 Where to stay in Khorog

-Pamir Lodge – The most popular backpacker hostel.
+Backpacker Hostel – Pamir Lodge – The most popular backpacker hostel.
 All right, the hostel is pretty cool as there is a friendly atmosphere and a huge hanging out area.
-However, the hostel has capacity for more than 100 people and it only has two toilets and two showers, so when I came in August, it was very difficult to find them empty, apart from being quite dirty of course.
-If you are looking for privacy and somewhere quiet, go to Mini Hotel Sharon.
+However, the hostel has the capacity for more than 100 people and it only has two toilets and two showers, so when I came in August, it was very difficult to find them empty, apart from being quite dirty of course.

 Where to stay between Khorog and Dushanbe